Common App User Issues (And How To Solve Them)

 Speed Issues

-In an age of 5G and superfast internet, waiting for any loading or buffering is frustrating for anyone.
+In an age of 5G and superfast internet, waiting for any loading or buffering is frustrating for anyone and considered as one of the common app user issues.
 If an app is slow to load or crashes regularly, the user will likely stop using it and remove the app from their device.

 Users value their time and have a low tolerance for delays.
 Your mobile app needs to respect this for it to have any chance at success.